palerdot/builder.io-next-tailwind-guide/README.md

 After you run this command, you can open the webapp at `localhost:3000` and everything will be automatically configured for you.

-Now let us check out, how to configure a `builder.io` project with `nextjs/tailwind`.
+Now let us check out how to configure a `Builder.io` project with `Next.js/tailwind`.

 ### Setup Nextjs app (`app` directory)